Our Process

 2. APA (American Psychological Association) Style: This style is commonly used in the social sciences, including psychology, education, and sociology.

-3. Chicago/Turabian Style: This style is commonly used in history, philosophy, and some social sciences.
+3. Chicago/Turabian Style: This style is commonly used in history, philosophy, and social sciences.

 4. Harvard Style: This style is commonly used in business, management, and social sciences.